 Hello!
 My name is Cameron.
 I’m an artist, not a programmer or anything terribly technical, though I did work for a small web development company for some years in my twenties.
 I have a nerd streak that I’ve been nurturing for many years now.
-I use Linux for everything, I install Linux distros for fun and twiddle with software.
+I have used Linux as my main operating system since 2016 or so and appreciate open source and ethical software.
 So I thought I might as well write about it.
 Other hidden skills include goat milking, spinning yarn, and drinking tea.
 And I paint silk for my day job.

 Linux and Open Source and Free Software are beautiful things that should be accessible to all people, even if you’re not a programmer or “computer person,” and it’s fun to share what I’ve learned.

 Back in the day I heard Linux mentioned in hushed tones with a deep nerdy respect – out of reach but a magical unicorn, while I and everyone I knew used Windows.
 I became obsessed with software and enjoyed the search for the Best Text Editor.
 Twiddling with software is addictive and I twiddled obsessively.